maxhayim/meshmonitor-skyandsea-alert/README.md

 - Channels
 - Retries

-Sky and Sea Alert **never transmits on radios directly**.
+Sky and Sea Alert never transmits on radios directly.

 ---

-## Design Goals (v2.x)
+## Not Directly Supported (Documented Only)

+The following ecosystems exist but are not directly integrated due to licensing, lack of stable public REST API, or commercial restrictions:

-- Local-first sensing
+- ADSBHub
-- Honest cost model
+- adsb.exposed
+- Fly Italy ADSB
-- Community-aligned architecture
+- HPRadar
-- MeshMonitor-first integration
+- FlightAware
-- Secure remote access
+- Flightradar24
+- Plane Finder
-- Long-term sustainability
+- AirNav Radar

----

-## Roadmap

-- Receiver health monitoring
-- Multi-receiver aggregation (ADS-B + AIS)
-- Coverage overlap / redundancy detection
-- Optional persistent distributed state
+- Planespotters.net (not real-time ADS-B)
+- Plane Watch (ACARS/data projects)
-- Enhanced alert classification
+- radarvirtuel.com
+- AV Delphi
+- The Air Traffic

+Sky and Sea Alert does not scrape websites or bypass terms of service.

 ---